-- Podcast coverage—has someone in your business been featured in a podcast?
+- Podcast coverage—has someone in your business been interviewed or featured in a podcast?

 - Mainstream media coverage—has your business recently been featured by mainstream media?
 Maybe someone in your business has been interviewed?
 Contributed to a discussion program?
 Written content for a widely-read publication?